vikrampawar/stories/pages/AtThePark.md

 'I was thinking of something else, but yes, your description suits it better', Takkarram said, with questioning look on his face as if to ask if they are actually that.

 Chikka exploded into a laughing fit.
-It's remarkable quickly his emotions change.
+It's remarkable how quickly his emotions change.
 His laugh was a series of halts and explosions of noises that could well have come out of an excited, smaller than usual pony, that started out being a donkey, but at the last moment shifted course to become a pony.
 This was accompanied by his slapping his right thigh with his hand as if to control himself.

 When he recovered, he said, 'Sir, everybody says that.
 But why would I carry goat droppings?'